emanuelmfonseca/low-coverage-sfs/README.md

-# SFS-based model to optimize demographic inference by addressing low-coverage sequencing bias
+# Optimizing demographic inference with dadi using low-coverage sequencing data

 ## Overview